ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 # Use Immutable Object Storage

-Some industries, such as financial services, have strict oversight and audit requirements that require retention of certain records for prescribed lengths of time without modification.
+Some industries, such as financial services, have strict oversight and audit requirements that require retention of certain records  without modification for prescribed lengths of time.
 In 2003 the SEC issued an Interpretive Release that software defined storage could meet the retention requirements if it can meet a set of rules.

 | Rule | Requirement |
 | :--- | :--- |